Research and Recognition Project (co-sponsored by PTTI)

 Register: Registration can be completed on thertmprotocol.com website up to the day before Orientation.
 Click on the desired dates for training.

-- Participant will articulate the framework and each step of the RTM Protocol™ and how each one works.
+Articulate the framework and each step of the RTM Protocol™

-- Participant will be able to motivate clients to use the RTM Protocol™.
+Explain how to motivate your clients to work with you to use the RTM Protocol™

-- Participant will know how to help clients regain their center if they become non-resourceful.
+Describe how to help a client regain their "center" if they become non-resourceful

-- Participant will know how to quickly build rapport with challenging clients to address their trauma issues.
+Delineate how to quickly build rapport with challenging clients to address their trauma issues

-Participant will demonstrate confidence and competence in using the RTM Protocol™ once back on the job.
+Demonstrate confidence and competence in using the RTM Protocol™

 Target Audience: All qualifying mental health professionals (i.e., licensed through state board or working under an independently licensed supervisor, graduate students must be on a licensing track and working under the superision of a fully licensed mental health clincian.